Here's Debby: Multi-Threat Storm Unleashes Downpours, Strong Winds, With Tornadoes Possible

-The slow-moving system made its second landfall just before 2 a.m.
+The slow-moving system made its second landfall as a tropical storm just before 2 a.m.
 Thursday, Aug.
-8, near Bulls Bay, South Carolina, three days after making its initial landfall as a Category 1 hurricane along the west coast of Florida before stalling out in the Southeast.
+8, near Bulls Bay, South Carolina, three days after its initial landfall as a Category 1 hurricane along the west coast of Florida before stalling out in the Southeast.

 The time frame for isolated severe storms with damaging wind gusts and possible brief tornadoes will be from Friday morning, Aug.
 9, into Saturday morning, Aug.
 10, as Debby merges with a cold front that will push through.